 Further proof that Sinatra has a song for all occasions…

-Today is May 5, or “Cinco de Mayo,”—what uneducated gringos consider to be “the Mexican Fourth of July.”
+It’s about that time when we celebrate May 5, or “Cinco de Mayo,”—what uneducated gringos consider to be “the Mexican Fourth of July.”
 Of course that’s inaccurate—in Mexico, the Fourth of July is “Cuatro de Julio,” meanwhile Mexico’s Independence Day (Grito de Dolores) is celebrated on September 16.

 Cinco de Mayo commemorates the Mexican army’s unlikely victory over French forces at the Battle of Puebla on May 5, 1862.
 Yes, there was a time in history where defeating France in armed conflict was something to brag about.